Home Majors English & Literature

-English & Literature Degree
+English & Literature

 Students study specialized areas of English studies that may include professional writing, digital humanities, literary editing, or comparative literature approaches.
 Graduates typically pursue careers in content creation, editorial work, technical communication, digital media, and education.
 This flexible category allows students to pursue emerging intersections of writing, technology, and communication.

-What English & Literature Graduates Do
+What English & Literature graduates do

 With this specialized English degree, your most direct career path is in academia as a postsecondary teacher, which requires an advanced degree like a Master’s or PhD.
 Your work will involve designing courses on literature and composition, guiding classroom discussions on complex texts, and providing detailed feedback on student essays.
 You’ll also conduct your own research and publish scholarly work to progress from an entry-level lecturer to a tenured professor.